WoodardAndrew/SOC-Analyst-Home-Lab/README.md

 <h1> SOC Analyst Home Lab </h1>

 <h2>Description</h2>
-This project involves setting up a small virtualization environment, putting on our adversary hat, generating and observing some noise.
-Emulating an adversary for crafting detections, blocking an attack, tuning false positives, and triggering YARA scans with detection rules.
+This project entails configuring a compact virtualization environment, adopting an adversarial perspective, generating and monitoring activity.
+Simulating adversary behavior to develop detection strategies, thwarting potential attacks, refining accuracy, and activating YARA scans based on detection rules.
 <br />
 <h2>For Context</h2>
 I am using the free version of VMware Workstation.
 I set up the Windows VM with all default settings and then completely disabled Windows Defender on the VM.
 For the Ubuntu Server, I also used default settings but configured it to have a static IP to prevent changes over time.
 Additionally, I have downloaded and installed Sysmon and LimaCharlie EDR on the Windows VM.
 On the Ubuntu Server, I downloaded and installed the Sliver C2 framework along with mingw-w64 for additional capabilities.